SHANTANU01sh/Dynamic-Pricing-Dashboard/README.md

 GROQ_API_KEY=your_groq_api_key_here

-This project uses:
+🛠️ This project uses

-Streamlit for UI
+🎨 Streamlit — for the interactive UI and modern dashboards

-Prefect for workflow orchestration
+⚙️ Prefect — for workflow orchestration & data pipeline automation

-MLflow for model tracking
+📊 MLflow — for experiment tracking & model management

-LangChain + Groq for the chatbot
+🤖 LangChain + Groq — for the AI-powered chatbot assistant

 All code is fully commented and modular for easy understanding.